peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * PeterO.Cbor.CBORException:
 The data stream contains invalid UTF-8 or is not in JSON format.

+### ToJSONString

+    public string ToJSONString();

+Converts this object to a string in JavaScript Object Notation (JSON) format.
+This function works not only with arrays and maps, but also integers, strings, byte arrays, and other JSON data types.
+Notes:

+ *  If this object contains maps with non-string keys, the keys are converted to JSON strings before writing the map as a JSON string.

+ * If a number in the form of a big float has a very high binary exponent, it will be converted to a double before being converted to a JSON string.
+(The resulting double could overflow to infinity, in which case the big float is converted to null.)

+ * The string will not begin with a byte-order mark (U + FEFF); RFC 7159 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.

+ * Byte strings are converted to Base64 URL by default.

+ * Rational numbers will be converted to their exact form, if possible, otherwise to a high-precision approximation.
+(The resulting approximation could overflow to infinity, in which case the rational number is converted to null.)

+ * Simple values other than true and false will be converted to null.
+(This doesn't include floating-point numbers.)

+ * Infinity and not-a-number will be converted to null.

+<b>Returns:</b>

+A string object containing the converted object.

 ### Addition

     public static PeterO.Cbor.CBORObject Addition(